 - · physical health and wellbeing

 - · social competence

-- · emotional maturity
+- emotional maturity

 - language and cognitive skills (school-based)

 - communication skills and general knowledge.

-The AEDC was completed nationwide for the first time in 2009, with subsequent collections in 2012 and 2015.
+The AEDC was completed nationwide for the first time in 2009.
 Every three years, government and non-government schools participate in the AEDC.
+The 2024 collection will be the sixth collection.